-No. 23-For building sewer in Fifty-fifth street, between Avenue A and First avenue, and between Second and Third avenues.
+No. 24-For building sewer in Sixty-sixth street, between Avenue A and First avenue, and between Second and Third avenues.

-No. 23-For building basin on south-east corner of Fourteenth street and Eleventh avenue.
+No. 24-For building basin on south-east corner of Fourteenth street and Eleventh avenues.

 No. 25-For building basin on northeast corner of Fourteenth street and Eleventh avenue.